 BMGR West conducted extensive fieldwork on the FTHL from 2011 to 2014 (Goode and Parker 2015; Figure 7-7).
-The purpose of the study was to address two main issues identified by the USFWS and raised in a Conference Opinion (when the FTHL was considered the species was proposed for listing as threatened under the ESA): (1) potential impacts of jet noise on hearing and behavior of the FTHL, and (2) potential effects of increased vehicle traffic on roads in the vicinity of the F-35B ALF (known as KNOZ) (USFWS 2010b).
+The purpose of the study was to address two main issues identified by the USFWS and raised in the Biological Opinion: (1) potential impacts of jet noise on hearing and behavior of the FTHL, and (2) potential effects of increased vehicle traffic on roads in the vicinity of the F-35B ALF (known as KNOZ) (USFWS 2010b).
 In 2012, a total of 499 FTHLs were removed from the KNOZ footprint.
-Twenty FTHLs were sent to the San Diego Zoo for a captive breeding program, and remaining individuals were either translocated to mark-recapture plots or immediately moved to the other side of the exclusion fencing.
-During the 4 years of field work, 353 FTHLs were radio-tracked 7,561 times.
+Twenty FTHLs were sent to the San Diego Zoo for a captive breeding program, and the remaining individuals were either translocated to markrecapture plots or immediately moved to the other side of the exclusion fencing.
+During the 4 years of field work, 353 FTHLs were radiotracked 7,561 times.
 Home range characteristics and movement patterns of non-translocated versus translocated lizards differed only in that translocated FTHLs had significantly larger home ranges in the season immediately following translocation.
 Although the survival rate of translocated FTHLs was lower than that of those that were not translocated, the difference was not statistically significant, and reproductive behavior was witnessed in both translocated and non-translocated individuals.